Here at Villa Select we sent three of our team to Corfu on a research trip to discover the very best private villas on the island for you and yours…

 These three sister villas are located next door to one another and are just a short walk (approx. 200m) to the village of Kassiopi.
 Each commands a frontline coastal position with uninterrupted sea views, as well as providing spacious accommodation on several levels for the whole family.
 Whilst these properties are sister villas each property is cleverly positioned for some additional privacy.
 From the resort of Kassiopi these three properties really stand out, and we’ve had many clients book from just being in the resort and wanting to stay!
 These three villas could certainly be renamed to ‘Location Location Location’!

-Sadly, the trip had to end at some point, but while en route to the airport our resort manager Anne decided to take us for one last Corfu treat at a hidden patisserie – something no tourist would have found!
+Sadly, the trip had to end at some point, but while en route to the airport our resort manager, Anne, decided to take us for one last Corfu treat at a hidden patisserie – something no tourist would have found!
 It was just five minutes away from the airport amongst a street full of restaurants, cafès and bars.
 We stopped here for a bite to eat and found the many counters were full of freshly baked sweet and savoury options.
 We would certainly recommend avoiding the airport sandwich or burger shop and allowing an additional hour before your flight to stop here.

-We all thoroughly enjoyed the trip and would each return with our own families for a Corfu private villa holiday.
+All in all, we all thoroughly enjoyed the trip and would each return with our own families for a Corfu private villa holiday.
 If you’re interested in experiencing Corfu for yourself then take a look at our amazing selection of villas or get in touch with Eve our Corfu Travel Specialist for a bespoke quote.